-A common merchant cash advance borrower has annual revenue of $180,000, a personal credit score of 550 and has been in business for two years.
-If you don’t exactly fit these stats, don’t hesitate in applying for the advance, as your merchant account statements are what matters most.
+A common merchant cash advance borrower has an annual revenue of $180,000, a personal credit score of 550 and has been in business for two years.
+If you don't exactly fit these stats, don't hesitate in applying for the advance, as your merchant account statements are what matters most.

 You don't even need to be turning a profit, you just need to be able to show that you run enough revenue through your merchant account.